jmagrippis/create-graphql-app/README.md

 Boilerplate for quick scaffolding of a [Typescript][] [GraphQL][] [Apollo][] server in a monorepo, with automatic typescript type generation via the [Graphql code generator][] and code formatting via [prettier][].

+That GraphQL schema is stitched together from multiple microservices in a gateway using [Apollo Federation][].
+These microservices are bootstrapped using [Lerna][]

 [typescript]: https://www.typescriptlang.org/ 'So hot right now'
 [graphql]: https://graphql.org/ 'A query language for your API'
 [graphql code generator]: https://graphql-code-generator.com 'Works better than the apollo codegen!'
 [apollo]: https://www.apollographql.com/ 'Do GraphQL right!'
 [prettier]: https://prettier.io/ 'I wish every language had a prettier'
+[apollo federation]: https://blog.apollographql.com/apollo-federation-f260cf525d21 'Because nobody likes a schema file that is thousands of lines long'
+[lerna]: https://github.com/lerna/lerna 'A tool for managing JavaScript projects with multiple packages.'

 ## Usage